oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

 ## Introduction

-This lab walks you through the steps create and run an Extract, add a User Administrator, create a Path Connection, create and run a Distribution Path, and create and run a Replicat.
+In this lab, you create and run an Extract, add a User Administrator, create a Path Connection, create and run a Distribution Path, and create and run a Replicat that replicates data one way from East to West

 Estimated time: 20 minutes